 Most people don’t think about the possibility of a house fire very often.
-Perhaps they review escape routes with their families once or twice a year, they change the smoke detector batteries when they get low, or they go back inside to double check whether they have turned off the stove once in a while.
+Perhaps they review escape routes with their families once in a while, they change the smoke detector batteries when they get low, or they go back inside to double check whether they have turned off the stove when they think of it.
 On most days, however, the thought of a house fire doesn’t cross many people’s minds.

 Unfortunately, there are house fires in Florida every day.
 One thing that homeowners can do to protect themselves, their families, and their homes from fire is to understand the most common causes of house fires.
 Understanding what causes house fires can help homeowners know what steps to take to reduce fire risk in their own homes.

 The National Fire Protection Association has identified the leading causes of house fires.
 Cooking is the most common source of house fires.
 It is estimated that forty percent of all house fires are caused by cooking.
 Cooking fires start on top of the stove more often than in the oven, and frying is the type of food preparation which carries the highest fire risk.
 Homeowners can reduce the risk of a kitchen fire by staying close to the kitchen when food is cooking, and by having working smoke detectors nearby.